-Why don’t all my songs appear in the song list when I select their artist / album / genre or search for them?
+Why don’t all my songs appear in the song list when searching for them?¶

 Do you have a global filter in use?
 Check the Browsers tab in Music → Preferences.

 You can!
 File association is more to do with the file manager you’re using.
 If you’re using GNOME, right-click on the audio file in Nautilus and select ‘Properties’.
 Go to the ‘Open with’ tab, then select the ‘Add’ button.
 In the ‘Use custom command’ text field add the following:

 and then click ‘add’.
 Now you can select ‘quodlibet’ from the list of programs to open that file.
 Double-click the file and Quod Libet will start to play it.

 Note this will only work is Quod Libet is currently running, though a

 workaround is to make a script that starts

 one instance is ever loaded unless in dev mode).